 The 2009 hand-held follow-up to the classic PS2 game Dragon Quest VIII is another fine level-grinder, with cheerful, colourful graphics and mesmerising gameplay.

-Getting straight down to it: Dragon Quest IX (eight) is similar to the previous game in the series, but with a few fundamental changes.
+Getting straight down to it: Dragon Quest IX (nine) is similar to the previous game in the series, but with a few fundamental changes.
 Firstly: unlike last time, players must create their own characters and add them to the party, rather than playing with pre-existing characters.
 And this can only be done after completing the rather lengthy prologue; after defeating the first serious boss (The Wight Knight).
 Secondly: the focus with characters this time is on ‘vocations’, or classes, which are the specialisations that individual characters follow and which affect their ability to learn new skills and spells (warriors and gladiators have high physical attack strength and low, or no, magic abilities; mages and sages have the opposite; priests have high healing abilities; and minstrels, rangers and martial artists have their own unique specialisations, such as bow use, unarmed combat, and even ‘charm’ (the higher the charm the more likely a monster is to miss its turn in combat)).
 There are even extra vocations that can only be unlocked by completing certain side quests.
 Thirdly: the DS provides two screens, so the layout of the game obviously makes use of that.
 In general: the game is played on the bottom screen, with the upper screen being used for maps, menus, and suchlike – except when entering combat.
 Fourthly: battles this time take place when you run into an enemy in the field (rather than randomly), which means that you can avoid them entirely if you want (by running around enemies), or by initiating combat deliberately.
 Initially I wasn’t too sure about this approach, but as the game wore on I decided that I did quite like it, even if it does remove some of the tension from the game.

 Alchemy is also slightly different to last time, in that you have to go to one specific location to do it, although thankfully, this time – when you alchemise something – it happens instantly; there’s no waiting around for it to complete.
 It’s not the best idea to sell off all your old armour and weapons as you progress either, because a lot of it can be used in alchemy, making even better equipment.
 Thankfully, though, it can all be kept in a bag with unlimited space, and there’s no encumbrance in the game, so you never have to drop stuff to make space.
 Individual characters can only carry eight separate items, that are accessible during battle, so you do have to be selective when it comes to your party.